saltstack/salt/doc/topics/troubleshooting/index.rst

     killall -SIGUSR1 salt-master
     killall -SIGUSR1 salt-minion

+Also under BSD and Mac OS X in addition to SIGUSR1 signal, debug subroutine set up for SIGINFO which has an advantage of being sent by Ctrl+T shortcut.

 When filing an issue or sending questions to the mailing list for a problem with an unresponsive daemon this information can be invaluable.